Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook

-Temporal data, notably time series and spatio-temporal data, are prevalent in real-world applications.
-They capture dynamic system measurements and are produced in vast quantities by both physical and virtual sensors.
-Analyzing these data types is vital to harnessing the rich information they encompass and thus benefits a wide range of downstream tasks.
-Recent advances in large language and other foundational models have spurred increased use of these models in time series and spatio-temporal data mining.
-Such methodologies not only enable enhanced pattern recognition and reasoning across diverse domains but also lay the groundwork for artificial general intelligence capable of comprehending and processing common temporal data.
-In this survey, we offer a comprehensive and up-to-date review of large models tailored (or adapted) for time series and spatio-temporal data, spanning four key facets: data types, model categories, model scopes, and application areas/tasks.
-Our objective is to equip practitioners with the knowledge to develop applications and further research in this underexplored domain.
-We primarily categorize the existing literature into two major clusters: large models for time series analysis (LM4TS) and spatio-temporal data mining (LM4STD).
-On this basis, we further classify research based on model scopes (i.e., general vs. domain-specific) and application areas/tasks.
-We also provide a comprehensive collection of pertinent resources, including datasets, model assets, and useful tools, categorized by mainstream applications.
-This survey coalesces the latest strides in large model-centric research on time series and spatio-temporal data, underscoring the solid foundations, current advances, practical applications, abundant resources, and future research opportunities.
+Temporal data — including time series and spatio-temporal data — are pervasive in real-world applications.
+Generated in massive volumes by physical and virtual sensors, they record dynamic system behaviors and enable a wide range of downstream tasks.
+Effectively analyzing such data is crucial to unlocking their rich information content.
+Recent advances in large language models and other foundation models have accelerated their use in time series and spatio-temporal data mining.
+These approaches not only improve pattern recognition and reasoning across diverse domains but also support progress toward artificial general intelligence that can understand and process temporal data.
+In this survey, we present a comprehensive, up-to-date review of large models tailored or adapted for time series and spatio-temporal data along four dimensions: data types, model categories, model scopes, and application areas/tasks.
+We organize existing work into two main groups: large models for time series analysis (LM4TS) and for spatio-temporal data mining (LM4STD), and further distinguish general-purpose from domain-specific models.
+We also curate related resources, including datasets, model implementations, and tools, organized by major application areas.
+Overall, this survey consolidates recent advances and highlights foundations, applications, resources, and open research opportunities in large model–centric temporal data analysis.